Memoir of a Murderer: Plot

-After killing his abusive father as a teenager, Byeong-soo (Sol Kyung-gu) began to believe there were people who deserved to die.
-During his killing spree, he buried his victims in a bamboo grove that he bought.
-After killing a woman, he got into a car accident and injured his head, resulting in degenerative Alzheimer's disease.
-He stopped killing, resumed his job as a veterinarian, and continued taking care of his daughter Eun-hee (Kim Seol-hyun).
+After killing his abusive father, teenage Byeong-soo (Sul Kyung-gu) begins to believe there are people who deserve to die.
+As an adult he went on a killing spree and buried his victims in a bamboo grove.
+After killing a woman, he gets into a car accident suffers a head injury, resulting in degenerative Alzheimer's disease.
+He stops killing, resumes his job as a veterinarian, and continues caring for his daughter Eun-hee (Kim Seol-hyun).

-Over the years, Byeong-soo's condition worsens.
-Large chunks of memories are lost at increasing frequencies.
-After multiple visits to the local police station (as he forgot where he lives), Byeong-soo strikes up an unlikely friendship with local policeman Byeong-man (Oh Dal-su).
+After multiple visits to the local police station (as he forgets his address), Byeong-soo strikes up a friendship with policeman Byeong-man (Oh Dal-su).
 At Eun-hee's behest, Byeong-soo uses a recorder to maintain his routines.
-He types out everything he can remember into a memoir and saves it in his laptop.
-He also goes to a poetry class, where his poetic depictions of murders impresses his instructor and classmates, who believe they are metaphors.
-His classmate, Jo Yeon-joo (Hwang Seok-jeong), develops a crush on him, much to his annoyance.
+He types everything he can remember into a memoir and saves it on his laptop.
+Byeong-soo goes to a poetry class, where his poetic depictions of murders attracts classmate Jo Yeon-joo (Hwang Seok-jeong).

-The small town is shaken by the murders of two young women.
-Byeong-soo himself is confused and wondered if he did the killing.

-On the way back from the bamboo grove (to check for new burials), he hit another car, popping its trunk open.
-Noticing a bloody bag in the trunk, he surreptitiously collects some blood on his handkerchief.
+When the small town is shaken by the murders of two young women, Byeong-soo is confused and wonders if he did the killing.
+He goes to the bamboo grove to check for new burial sites but finds none.
+On the way back, Byeong-soo hits another car.
+Noticing a bloody bag in the other car's trunk, he collects blood on his handkerchief.
 The car's driver claims it is a deer's corpse and drives away without exchanging contact information.

-After ascertaining the blood sample is human, Byeong-soo calls the police anonymously, describing the encounter and the car's make and license plate.
-However, the tip is regarded as a prank, as the car's driver is a local policeman, Min Tae-joo (Kim Nam-gil).
+After ascertaining the blood sample is human, Byeong-soo anonymously calls the police, describing the encounter and the car's make and license plate.
+The tip is considered a prank as the car's driver is policeman Min Tae-joo (Kim Nam-gil).
 Byeong-soo also asks Byeong-man to run the license plate separately.
-Instinctively realizing Tae-joo is a serial killer like himself, Byeong-soo deduces where he was taking the body to.
+Instinctively realizing Tae-joo is a serial killer, Byeong-soo deduces where he was taking the body to.
 He finds the body and tips the police, catching Tae-joo's attention.

 Tae-joo goes to Byeong-soo's clinic, where he meets Eun-hee.
 After a short while, the two begin dating.
 Byeong-soo sees the pair but does not recognize Tae-joo.
-After Byeong-man tells him about the license plate's owner, Byeong-soo realizes Tae-joo is the killer, and is approaching his daughter to taunt and threaten him.
+After Byeong-man tells him about the license plate's owner, Byeong-soo realizes Tae-joo is the killer who uses his daughter to taunt and threaten him.
 He gives Byeong-man the handkerchief with the blood, telling him it's from Tae-joo's car.